IssaDia/store_assessment/README.md

 Got to Postman and enter url : http://localhost:8000/api/item/new

-make a POST request with each item you find in /frontend/data/DummyItems.tsx
+make a single POST request for each item you find in /frontend/data/DummyItems.tsx

 ### ♻️ Run on Back End